Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 - **Solidity Version**: 0.8.9
 - **License**: MIT
 ## Overview
-The "FOOTBALL.sol" contract allows the owner to mint a limited number of FOOTBALL NFTs.
+The "football.sol" contract allows the owner to mint a limited number of FOOTBALL NFTs.
 These NFTs are ERC721A tokens, meaning they extend the ERC721 standard with additional functionalities.
 Each NFT represents a unique football design and representation and is associated with a prompt description.

 ## Features
 **Minting**: The owner of the contract can mint FOOTBALL NFTs, limiting the total supply to 5 tokens.